Skip to content

 When a score drops below 0.1, the pattern is pruned.
 This ensures the memory stays fresh — new, high-quality patterns naturally replace old ones.

-When recalling patterns, similarity scores are multiplied by an eval quality multiplier in the range [0.5, 1.0]:
+When recalling patterns, similarity scores are multiplied by an eval quality multiplier in the range [0.5, 1.0].
+The multiplier is driven by the eval store — a rolling log of quality observations keyed by pattern_key.
+Entry points that write to the eval store:

 Feedback clustering